 Visitors to CFD Online come from typical CFD sites from all over the world.
 The pie chart below shows the traffic distribution across different top-level domains.
 Further details about where traffic is coming from can be found in the web server statistics report at https://www.cfd-online.com/Stats/2015/ or in the most recent web-server statistics.

-The strong growth in traffic to the discussion forums and the CFD-Wiki seen in previous years has continued also in 2013.
+The strong growth in traffic to the discussion forums seen in previous years has continued also in 2014.
 CFD Online remains the most popular meeting place on the net for free and independent discussions about CFD.
 Users seem to prefer the open forums at CFD Online over closed forums run by code vendors.
 The following services are currently available at CFD Online:

 The most popular meeting place on the net for people interested in CFD.
-The forums have 450,000 archived messages from the previous 16 years.
-Several new mesh generation and visualization forums have been opened recently.
-In 2013 forum traffic continued to grow quickly.
+The forums have more than 510,000 archived messages in 130,000 threads from the previous 17 years.
+In 2014 forum traffic continued to grow quickly.

 CFD-Wiki is intended to eventually become the ultimate free CFD reference and text-book.
 The content is written collaboratively by thousands of users.
 CFD-Wiki contains more than 550 articles on various CFD related subjects.
 Many engineers and students use it as a valuable reference.